Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 They needed better cover.
 Ideally, cover they could move.

 Campbell had an idea.
-“Lang!
-You got shieldsticks?”
+"Lang!
+You got shieldsticks?"

 Lang grimaced as a Hunter round glanced off the outer window.
 The thick glass was rated for meteor strikes, but it sure didn’t *look* good.
-“We don’t, but maybe the crew does!
-Fuckers didn’t wanna talk security *at all!”*
+"We don’t, but maybe the crew does!
+Fuckers didn’t wanna talk security *at all!"*

 Fuck that.
-“Got it.
+"Got it.
 Thompson!
-Run ‘yer ass up to the bridge and *persuade* ‘em!”
+Run ‘yer ass up to the bridge and *persuade* ‘em!"

 Credit to the kid.
 Thompson was as fresh as they came, but his expression was laser-focused and cool.
 Whatever else he had, puppy-hulk had a level head squeezed between those giant shoulders.

 He sprang up to his feet, and he *ran.* Jesus *fuck* did he ever run.

-“Right.
-Sergeant, shall I make myself useful and find something portable and nicely bulletproof?”
+"Right.
+Sergeant, shall I make myself useful and find something portable and nicely bulletproof?"

-“Please!”
+"Please!"

 Task given, purpose established.
 Campbell wasn’t about to get in the way of an experienced team, but he’d be damned if he was gonna sit there with his dick in his hand, all useless.